-A couple of months ago I delivered a workshop to a group of fresh CBT therapists, during which I did some role plays.
-After the event one of the participants commented on how unprofessional my demonstration was, because – as he pointed out – “during the role play I did not talk about the topic brought up by the client, only focused on what I personally thought was relevant”.
+A couple of months ago I delivered a workshop to a group of CBT learners, during which I did a role play as a “therapist”.
+After the event one of the participants pointed out, that during the role play I did not talk about the topic brought up by the “client”, only focused on what I personally thought was relevant.
+And that wasn’t the way of talking to clients that they’ve learned during the CBT course.

 Well, that’s an interesting feedback given by a clinician to a clinician.
-It sounds like during his own training, my colleague learned the rule saying that “being professional” means “talking about what clients wants to talk about”.
-I wonder how many of you have learned the same principle.
-And did you verify how the rule serves the real outcomes of your work, if you follow it?
+During his own training, my colleague has apparently learned the “golden rule” that “being professional” means “talking about what clients want to talk about”.
+So, he became quite confused when I did the opposite – I talked about what I thought was relevant.

-Throughout centuries rule-governed behavior has been a major source of human suffering, pushing individuals and whole societies to rigid and fanatic actions.
+Rule-governed behavior has always been a major source of trouble, driving individuals and whole societies to rigid and fanatic actions.
 As philosopher George Santayana pointed out “fanaticism means redoubling your effort when you have forgotten your aim”.
-The quote is right on money.
-Being guided by behavioral principles we easily lose our purpose from sight and no longer match outcomes of our actions with their aims.
+When guided by rules we simply tend to lose our purpose from sight and then we no longer match outcomes of our actions with their aims.
 We are “right” by the way we behave, not by what the behavior brings.

-Behavior-governing rules concern all aspects of human life, including psychotherapy.
+We make rules in all aspects of our life, including psychotherapy.
 During therapeutic training clinicians learn certain sets of principles, some of them more general and some limited to specific approaches.
-No, I’m not saying that those “HOW” rules are problematic in themselves.
-Problems arise from detaching rules from their aims and from becoming blind to actual outcomes of our actions.
+Rules make us more effective but problems may arise when a rule becomes detached from its aims.

 So, how about the rule of “always following the clients in what they want to talk about”?
-How does it work in practice – not for you, but for your clients?
+How does it work in practice – not for us, but for our clients?

 So, yeah, I must admit that I can take a lead in a therapeutic conversation and choose its directions.
-I’m not a therapist who follows the principle of always following the client, that’s for sure.
+I’m not a therapist who follows the principle of always following the client.

 Advice needed